activemerchant/active_merchant/README.md

 See [GettingStarted.md](GettingStarted.md) if you want to learn more about using Active Merchant in your applications.

-If you'd like to contribute to Active Merchant, please start with our [contribution guide](CONTRIBUTING.md).
+If you'd like to contribute to Active Merchant, please start with our [Contribution Guide](https://github.com/activemerchant/active_merchant/wiki/Contributing).

 ## Installation